 The city is awash with the bright colours of the buildings, especially along the main street of Laugavegur.
 It provides a lift to a city environment that could otherwise be very dull, especially during the grey winter months.

-Reykjavík is at the heart of a thriving street art scene, making itself known in what has become a growing global culture.
+Reykjavík is at the heart of a thriving street art scene, making itself known in what has become a growing global culture, all for free for tourists visiting.
 It is along Laugavegur that you will first notice the impressive street art, covering sides of buildings, and in some instances, the entire building provides the backdrop for incredible street art.

 It’s on fire hydrants, the fronts of shops, in tunnels and in hidden alleys.
 But done in such a beautiful way that it couldn’t be called anything but art.

 Take a Walk around Reykjavik Harbour

 Ok so I’m a bit of a boat geek and I love nothing more than wandering around a harbour looking at the cool boats!
 From the huge navy ships that you’ll something see in the harbour to some rather retro looking boats like the one above!
-This is one of the best things to do in Reykjavik for free because it’s so huge but has so many different boats.
+This is one of the best things to do in Reykjavik for free because the harbour area is so huge and has so many different boats.

 And on the way back after all that exercise, if you’re looking for a cheap meal, you can stop off and the Traditional Fish and Chip stand for a treat.
 Like anywhere in Iceland they accept card payments and I thought 1,590 ISK for my dinner was a bargain (in Iceland!)

 Visit the Harpa in Reykjavik